 Our history dates back to 1963 when Philip and Moira Robinson opened Robinsons Bookshop in the main Frankston shopping precinct known as ‘Frankston’s Central Carpark’.
 At that time the Frankston Library was yet to be established and it was a rare treat to find a bookshop anywhere.
 This makes Robinson’s the Oldest General Independent Bookshop in Victoria.
-We look forward to our 50 year birthday celebrations next year!
+We celebrated our 50th birthday in 2013.

 In 1992, new owners Terry and Monica Perry moved the store from its original location in Frankston’s ‘Central Carpark’ to its current location in Frankston’s Station Street Mall.
 The business flourished in their hands and they developed a very strong loyalty program rewarding members for their long standing support of the business.

 Susanne Horman took on ownership of Robinson’s Bookshop in 2007 and has modernized systems, processes and equipment to keep up with our fast paced media rich society.
-Robinson’s Bookshop is a well trusted family run business that has grown to become one of the largest independent bookstores in Victoria.
+Robinsons Bookshop is a well trusted family run business that has grown to become one of the largest independent bookstore offers in Australia.

 The introduction of modern inventory management systems meant that Robinsons was able to launch a ‘live inventory’ webstore in 2011.
 Now you can browse our shelves from anywhere!